Glass disease: Chemical composition and decay

 Exposure of a glass surface to moisture, either in solution or from humidity in the atmosphere, causes chemical reactions to occur on and below the surface of the glass.
 The exchange of alkali metal ions (from within the glass) and hydrogen ions (from outside) can cause chemical and structural changes to the glass.
 When alkali metal cations in the near-surface layer are replaced by smaller hydrogen ions, structural differences between the affected surface layer and the unaffected lower layers of glass cause increasing tensile stress, which in turn can cause cracking.

 The likelihood of degradation due to glass disease depends on the amount and proportion of alkaline compounds mixed with silica, and on surrounding conditions.

 Inadequate calcium oxide causes the alkalis in the glass to remain water-soluble at a low level of humidity.
 Exposure to higher levels of relative humidity during storage or display causes alkali to hydrate and leach out of the glass.
 Repeated changes in humidity can be particularly damaging.
-It is important to realize that any glass object can deteriorate if it is exposed to unsuitable environmental conditions.
+Any glass object can deteriorate if it is exposed to unsuitable environmental conditions.
 Crystal, historic glass, or treasured family items should never be exposed to the high temperatures and water pressure of a dishwasher.

 Energy dispersive x-ray analysis (EDXA), scanning electron microscopy (SEM) and secondary ion mass spectrometry (SIMS) can be used to study exchange reactions in different types of glass.
 By quantifying and studying chemical structure and reactions at the near-surface layer, the mechanisms of glass disease can be better understood.